-Diseases have existed throughout the history of mankind, and the deeper the human species goes into the treatment of them, the more strange new ailments emerge, and in many cases, difficult to diagnose.
+Diseases have existed throughout the history of mankind, and the deeper the human species goes into the treatment of them, the more strange new ailments emerge, and in many cases, are difficult to diagnose.
 Some researchers point out that it is due to human longevity, but others blame the transgression of nature.
 Hence Aldous Huxley's remark that "so much progress has been made in the investigation of disease that it is increasingly difficult to find anyone completely healthy".

 It is true that, throughout time, one of the human concerns has been the care of the sick, without which, in many cases, death would imminently ensue.
 In terms of osteological history, what the remains of the first australopithecine hominids indicate is that in these individuals there was no care for the members of the group since the skeletal remains generally present ailments related to the causes of death and not to a process of subsequent recovery.